raging-sea/sengoku/pages/Update Notes ver.1.10.11100.md

 	- Added a one-click collection feature for Exploit Quest rewards.
 Players with a Advanced Exploit Token can upgrade to a Premium Exploit Token, receiving the same total rewards as direct purchase.
 	- The Pinnacle Arrival event now includes Pinnacle Hero Oda Nobunaga.
 	- Optimized the Backpack interface.
-	- Added an explanation to the Weapon Blacksmith Furnace: Recafting an Exclusive Weapon returns consumed Priceless Ore, but Essential Ore is not returned.
+	- Added an explanation to the Weapon Blacksmith Furnace: Recrafting an Exclusive Weapon returns consumed Priceless Ore, but Essential Ore is not returned.
 - New [[Awakenable Exclusive Weapons]]
 	- Oda Nobunaga: Mara
 	- Takenaka Hanbei: Miraculous Deed